19 Lessons I Learned From 3 Years of Blogging

 Most online marketers make this mistake right away, but building your email list should be your #1 focus.

-My mentor, Zach Crawford, taught me that each subscriber on your email list is worth $1 per month.
+One of my mentors taught me that each subscriber on your email list is worth $1 per month.

 So, if you want to make $500 a month, then get 500 email subscribers.